Short-Term & Temporary Disability in Missouri: Applying

 Application Requirements

-The primary requirement for short-term disability in Missouri is purchasing a policy from a private insurance company before suffering a non-occupational loss.
+In Missouri, the primary requirement for short-term disability is purchasing a policy from a private insurance company before suffering a non-occupational loss.
 The state does not require coverage for off-the-job accidents and illnesses.

 Government Money